Supporting education

 ARK has provided opportunities for young people completing the award external of ARK to complete their volunteering section with us.

-We work very successfully with Somerset Works and the Partnership College to support young adults who are not in Education, Employment or training.
-Supporting young adults to grow in confidence and self worth, providing an environment where young adults can be themselves free from prejudice and pressure to enjoy our environment, learn new skills and eventually feel able to be a part of the wider community again.
+Supporting young people (up to the age of 25) to grow in confidence and self worth, providing an environment where they can be themselves, free from prejudice and pressure to enjoy our environment, learn new skills and eventually feel able to be a part of the wider community again.